PauseAI/pauseai-website/src/posts/psychology-of-x-risk.md

 This is where you can help.
 You can show them that there are [things they can do](/action).
-Writing a letter, going to a protest, donating some money or joining a community are not that hard!
+Writing a letter, going to a protest, donating some money or joining a community is not that hard!
-And they have a real impact.
+And these actions have a real impact.
 Even when facing the end of the world, there can still be hope and very rewarding work to do.